Installation

 From the packages

-Debian packages are provided in the releases page.
-If you can install them, it is the recommended installation.
+Debian packages can be generated and if you can get them, it is the recommended installation.
 If you cannot then you have to manually compile the components.

 Compile the components